Music Lesson For Kids At Home In Utah With Piano Teachers That Drive To You

 6. Planning Home Practice

 Near the end of the music lesson for kids, the teacher and child talk through what to practice before the next visit.
-The teacher may write down a simple plan, such as:
+The teacher may write down a simple plan, such as:- Play Song A two times a day.

 - Clap the new rhythm three times each day.